 Another way to track how purchases and payments on your credit card affect your credit scores is by monitoring your credit report.
 Having a credit report monitoring service provide your credit report and scores is important as you plan for your future financial goals.

-Many credit report monitoring services also offer identity theft protection.
+Many credit report monitoring services also offer credit and identity protection.
 This includes alerts for suspicious activity on your credit card if your card is lost or stolen.